badoet/ionic-framework/core/src/components/infinite-scroll/readme.md

 ## Infinite Scroll Content

-The `ion-infinite-scroll` component has the infinite scroll logic.
+The `syg-infinite-scroll` component has the infinite scroll logic.
 It requires a child component in order to display content.
-Ionic uses its `ion-infinite-scroll-content` component by default.
+Ionic uses its `syg-infinite-scroll-content` component by default.
 This component displays the infinite scroll and changes the look depending on the infinite scroll's state.
 It displays a spinner that looks best based on the platform the user is on.
-However, the default spinner can be changed and text can be added by setting properties on the `ion-infinite-scroll-content` component.
+However, the default spinner can be changed and text can be added by setting properties on the `syg-infinite-scroll-content` component.

 ## Custom Content

-Separating the `ion-infinite-scroll` and `ion-infinite-scroll-content` components allows developers to create their own content components, if desired.
+Separating the `syg-infinite-scroll` and `syg-infinite-scroll-content` components allows developers to create their own content components, if desired.
 This content can contain anything, from an SVG element to elements with unique CSS animations.

 ## Interfaces